 - Once the highest-interest debt is paid off, take the extra budget (i.e. from having one less minimum payment) and add it to the monthly payment going towards your second-highest debt.

 - Repeat until all debts are paid, or until your debt is at a manageable level.

 By paying off high-interest debt first, you’ll ensure that your payments are actually paying down what you owe, rather than just covering the monthly interest.
-Think of it like swimming towards an island instead of treading water.
-Trying to tread water while helping out family and friends is probably not a good idea, you honestly may end up having to borrow money from a friend yourself if you’re not careful.
+Think of it like swimming toward an island instead of treading water.
+Trying to tread water while helping out family and friends is probably not a good idea, you honestly may end up having to yourself if you’re not careful.

 Cash is like oxygen: it’s a precious resource that keeps your financial life alive.
 A few minutes underwater can be survived, but past that, well…💀

 Get inside your own head